SimGriff/trek-outdoor/README.md

 Throughout the project I have been using DevTools on the Chrome browser to test changes to the HTML and CSS code.
 I have committed regularly and included detailed messages detailing the changes made.

-Every page was put through the W3C HTML Validation checker, one page failed, the shopping card page, where I was presented with duplicate id errors.
+Every page was put through the W3C HTML Validation checker, one page failed, the shopping cart page, where I was presented with duplicate id errors.
 I was unable to clear this error as it would have severely compromised the functionality of the site.
 With more time, I would have investigated the issue in more depth and sought a viable solution.

 ### W3C Markup Validator results:
 The Validator results from the [W3C Markup Validation Service](https://validator.w3.org/) showed no errors or warnings on the following pages except for the cart.html where I had Duplicate id errors.
 I was unable to clear this error as it would have severely compromised the functionality of the site.